 While I find Google Docs to be a refreshingly simple writing experience, it isn’t perfect.
 The biggest downside has to be the sorting system.
 Google Docs will sort things in order of last opened, which isn’t helpful when you haven’t touched your outline in two months and you have to scroll past every rough draft of a scene or chapter to find it again.
 To circumvent that you can organize all of your documents in Google Drive but it’s a little frustrating having two apps on my phone when it makes more sense to consolidate them.

 Still, it’s probably the easiest to jump into and the one I would recommend starting with.

 Evernote is probably the program I use more than any other, though it has become more of a backup system for me at this point than anything else.
-With desktop software, an excellent web service and a mobile app, you can use it pretty much anywhere.
-It’s like the Dropbox of note taking with lots of amazing features and a pretty interesting tag system for organizing.
+With desktop software, an excellent web service, and a mobile app, you can use it pretty much anywhere.
+It also has a ton of amazing features and a unique tag system for organizing.
 You can organize your writing projects by notebooks, and even group notebooks together so you can organize even further and have one notebook for characters, one notebook for worldbuilding, etc., and if you’re as over the top as I am you can have a notebook for each draft.

 Again though, I’m not a fan of the sorting system.
 Though it has lots of different options for sorting, I’m still not able to choose how I want things organized which is frustrating.
 I think it’s also important to mention that there are a few subscription tiers, but the free plan is decent and more than enough for your novel-drafting needs.